 What is the Independent Investigator Incubator Program?

-- Significant one-on-one time and professional coaching from a senior faculty “super mentor.”
+- Significant one-on-one time and professional support from an established faculty mentor.

 Who can participate?

-- Has shown commitment of a career as an independent investigator.
+- Determined they want to pursue a career as an independent investigator.

 What I3 alumni are saying